MTEL Organisation: Flexible, Part-Time Studies

 Course modules are organised according to specific leadership and management themes.
 Other than the two prerequisite courses, you have the choice in deciding your learning path through the MTEL programme, as well as the number of courses you take each semester.

 Course components are aligned with the content themes defined for each course module.
-The MTEL is a fully online program, with all classes delivered using C3L’s learning management system (LMS) C3LLO, which serves as the primary conduit for you to collaborate with your peers and the instructional team.
+The MTEL is a fully online programme, with all classes delivered using C3LLO, C3L’s learning management system (LMS), which serves as the primary conduit for you to collaborate with your peers and the instructional team.
 Given the subject matter, MTEL courses frequently and extensively employ a variety of technologies in order to broaden your knowledge and exposure to technology trends and developments.

 MTEL course design places a strong emphasis on allowing for and promoting learner agency and decision-making by nurturing an environment of exploration, creation, collaboration, connection, sharing, networking, and reflection.
 Examples include researching topics and themes related to your discipline and/or interest, collaborating with other students in conducting research or carrying out a learning activity in your area of interest, and developing connections and networks with professionals who conduct research/work in your discipline or related field.